Food additives

 Roles of additives

-The sole role of these substances is to guarantee the nutritional quality of foods or to improve their stability and appearance.
+The sole role of these substances is to guarantee the nutritional quality of food or to improve its stability and appearance.

-The conditions for preparing food on a large scale differ greatly from those for preparing meals at home.
-Additives are necessary to preserve the safety of processed foods and to keep them in good condition during transport from factories or industrial kitchens to consumers, via warehouses and stores.
+Large-scale food preparation conditions differ greatly from those of home-cooked meals.
+Additives are necessary to keep processed foods safe and in good condition during transport from factories or industrial kitchens, through warehouses and stores, to consumers.

-The WHO and the FAO differentiate additives into 3 categories:
+WHO and FAO differentiate additives into 3 categories:

 - Flavoring agents intended to improve the taste of the product